Loading

 The statue of Queen Victoria is a large bronze statue of Queen Victoria in Victoria Square, Christchurch.
 Sculpted by British artist Francis John Williamson, it was erected in 1903 as a monument to the Queen as well as the settlement of the Canterbury Province and a memorial to soldiers fighting in the South African wars.

-Background and creation
+Background

 Queen Victoria was the monarch of the United Kingdom and the broader British Empire from 1837 to 1901.
 Celebrations and increased popularity following her Golden and Diamond Jubilees initiated a wave of public monuments to her across the Empire in the late 1800s, corresponding with a general international trend of nationalist sculpture and monument construction in the period.

-One of the four squares in central Christchurch became its original centre of commerce and it was thus known as Market Place.
+One of the four squares in Christchurch Central City became its original centre of commerce and it was thus known as Market Place.
 One of the original diagonal roads, then known as Whately Road, bisected Market Place.
 When the era of provincial government ended and the administration of Christchurch was transferred to Christchurch City Council, street numbering was introduced.
 This opportunity for change was used to rename Whately Road and it became Victoria Street after the colony's monarch.

 History